stan-dev/stan-mode/README.md

 ## License

 All packages are free software under the [GPL v3](http://www.gnu.org/licenses/gpl-3.0.html).

-The file `stan-lang/stan-lang.json` is available under the Public Domain Dedication and License v1.0 whose full text can be found at: http://www.opendatacommons.org/licenses/pddl/1.0/ - See more at: http://opendatacommons.org/licenses/pddl/#sthash.UJfFWezm.dpuf

 <!--  LocalWords:  stan imenu yasnippet flymake MELPA kbd RET init '
  -->